Sunday, January 7, 2024

 A Boy And His Shinigami

 If the plot of Hoshizora no Memoria were described to you in its most abstract and literal form then you might be forgiven for thinking of it as another run of the mill slice of life/ romance visual novel.
-In many ways that opinion is not entirely wrong, but what sets Hoshizora apart from its peer is how it uses its execution of plot elements to elevate the material.
+In many ways that opinion is not entirely wrong, but what sets Hoshizora apart from its peers is how it uses its execution of plot elements to elevate the material.
 It is the poster child of how a distinctive and continuos theming and iconography have a profound effect on the reception of a work.
 For Hoshizora this manifests as its love for stars and the cosmos and this can be felt from how they influence the fates of the cast to the constant stream of star related images showcased over the course of the game.
 This pillar being so strong allows the game to maintain an audience despite the rather uneven use of its supernatural elements and ineffective employment of its characters.
 Let’s dive into the sea of stars and find out if this one trick is really enough to hold up an entire game.

 Revealed Under Moonlight – Narrative and Themes